-Despite Southeast Asia becoming way more civilized over the past dozen years, travel in many parts of the region remains a considerable risk.
+Despite Southeast Asia being an extremely popular region for tourism, travel in many parts of the region remains a considerable risk.

 Injury, illness, or theft of your valuables, so far from home, may end up costing you far more than you bargained for, creating long-term financial burdens for you and your loved ones.

 Before flying here, consider buying travel insurance.
-Accident, cancelled flights, or property loss may cost more than you could possibly afford.
+Accidents, canceled flights, or property loss may cost more than you could possibly afford.
 A good policy can save your life and your financial security.

 What To Expect From Your Coverage